-They will then begin their descent using a parachute to conduct their missions and land safely on the ground in order to be recovered by
+They will then begin their descent using a parachute to conduct their missions and land safely on the ground to be recovered by the CanSat teams.

-During the flight, the rocket can reach a maximum acceleration of 8g in the vertical direction and a maximum speed of 1000 km/h.
+During the flight, the rocket can reach a maximum acceleration of 8g in the vertical direction and a maximum speed of 100 km/h.